zycbobby/wechat_gallery/README.md

 # Experience

 I think nodejs is obviously not suitable for some download work.
 It really make the page slow and cannot accept new connections.

+# Problem I solved
+1. Using to manipulate image is ... a bad solution... it is CPU sensitive